XavierSchiller/Halsa/README.md

 # Halsa
 A bit of code I write and want to evaluate.
 Nothing too fancy.
+Nothing that people would be intrested in.